Fleet Expansion - Planetary Fleets, Toss Ships, Busy Skies

 The Pod ships are mostly phased out in favor of Toss ships (discussed below), while the role of LNCs diversifies, and several types are built for different roles.
 Small ones with small engines serve the regular runs to the skyhooks, once the electric runways take over most of the delta v burden.
 Ones with big engines do point to point transport whenever more power is needed, such as when going to a point with no receiving runway, or doing heavy lift.
 At the end of this phase, a few are mother ships - they are designed to safely transport pregnant women.

-At the start of this phase, carbon nanotube cable starts being manufactured in bulk, and that means skyhooks get scattered through the solar system, creating the Interplanetary Network.
+At the start of this phase, carbon nanotube cable starts being manufactured in bulk, and that means skyhooks get scattered through the solar system, creating the Skyhook Interplanetary Transport Hubs.
 Both things are discussed below.
-The traffic level it makes possible, especially from Mercury to the Asteroid Belt, means that each of the inner planets is given its own fleet.
+The traffic level that makes possible, especially from Mercury to the Asteroid Belt, means that each of the inner planets is given its own fleet.
 Mars and Venus each get several toss ships specialized for the separate routes they ply, and each has two Schooners assigned to it - those are ships like the Roddenberry, fast and powerful.
 The sailing ships of Mercury are discussed below.

 Callisto gets a set of LNC-type vessels for the Jovian system, a Schooner, and a couple of Toss ships as well.
 The Saturn system gets 2 LNCs, based on Rhea.
 2 Galleons (Rumi-class ships) serve those two systems, spending time around Jupiter or around Saturn as needed.
 A bunch of Galleons shuttle between the outer asteroid belt and the inner planets carrying water ice or metal.
 Psyche and Ceres get Toss ships of their own.